-I have tried so many different brand that provide packed frozen burgers.
+I have tried so many different brands that provide packed frozen burgers.
 Some taste nothing but beef others have a good texture but fail in the juiciness and taste.
 Packed and promoted as 100% beef.
-Few information given on what and where the meat comes from.
-Do not be fooled from cheap prices as it will mean it’s an inferior quality.
-For some people the perfect burger is justified with the extreme topping, sauces and melting cheeses, but failing to deliver an impeccably patty, the burger will never live up to its juicy and beefy satisfying potential.
+Not much information is given on what and where the meat comes from.
+Do not be fooled from cheap prices as it will mean it’s of inferior quality.
+For some people, the perfect homemade burger is justified with the extreme topping, sauces and melting cheeses, but failing to deliver an impeccable patty, the burger will never live up to its juicy and beefy satisfying potential.
 It would be so easy to prepare your own patty once you know more about cuts of beef.

-Just like having an endless varieties to choose from for the toppings, there are wonderful cuts of beef to include when it comes in selecting which cuts of beef to use when forming your beef patty.
-A very important ratio, protein to fat content needs to be consider.
-Tough I always recommend cooking your burger trough, it would be recommended to decrease the fat should you prefer a medium rare burger.
+Just like having an endless variety to choose from for the toppings, there are wonderful cuts of beef to include when it comes in selecting which cuts of beef to use when forming your beef patty.
+A very important ratio, protein to fat content needs to be considered.
+Though I always recommend cooking your perfect homemade burger trough, it would be recommended to decrease the fat should you prefer a medium-rare burger.

 As you have noticed I have not used any salt in the blend.
 Only season the patty with rock salt on both sides before grill/cook as it will help keep the juice and improve flavour.
 Never press while cooking you’ll extract the juices that give the flavour.

 At Marina Club VW, the burgers are charcoal griddled.
 At home, your best option is a cast-iron skillet that retains heat like nothing else.
 Slick your cast-iron pan with just a touch of cooking oil and get it very hot before you add the patty.
 This is how you will create a nice crust on the burger and a juicy, soft interior.
 Don’t flip or touch it except once to switch sides once it hits the pan.
 Cook five minutes on each side to reach a well-cooked burger, time will vary depending on thickens.

 4. Serving your burger.